Video is fast becoming a big deal. Some estimates suggest that 74% of all internet traffic in 2017 will be video.

 You can do this at the start of every video, or create another video entirely.

-Note: While it is true that you might be able to implicitly showcase what your YouTube channel is about, by only creating videos related to a certain topic, doing things that way won’t necessarily help you to build a community.
+Note: While it is true that you might be able to implicitly showcase what your growing YouTube channel is about, by only creating videos related to a certain topic, doing things that way won’t necessarily help you to build a community.

 Sure, you might achieve a lot of views, but you won’t have a dedicated community that will rush to watch your latest videos and fight for you in arguments, when someone else brings you up.